What's Open In Memphis? Updates For Attractions, Museums, and Parks

 Shelby Forest State Park is open.

-Stax Museum of American Soul Music is open.
+Stax Museum of American Soul Music is closed through Jan.
+22.

-The Stax Museum is open regular hours of Tue. – Sun.
-10 a.m. – 5 p.m.
+The Stax Museum will reopen on Jan.
+23 with regular hours of Tue. - Sun.
+10 a.m. - 5 p.m.
 Shelby Co. residents can enter for free on Tuesdays after 1 p.m.
 Tickets should be purchased in advance if at all possible, and all transactions will be cashless.
 Read more about reopening guidelines on StaxMuseum.com.

 The Withers Collection Museum and Gallery on Beale Street is open by pre-paid appointment only for groups of 10 or less, with 24 hours notice.
 Get details and reserve your space here.